cslm-lab/reliability_project/analysis_scripts/reliability_analyses.md

 ## Split-half reliability in the non-speeded condition

-Read in files for the non-speeded condition filter for correct responses only:
+Read in files for the non-speeded condition filter for correct responses only and for participants who got at least 60% accuracy on the task:

 ```r